beamandrew/BNN/README.md

 BNN
 ===

-The first source commit for this project is under development and will be uploaded soon.
+This repository houses code for the Bayesian neural network project.
+It is under development and the source provided without any warranty.